CPR Ratio for Adults, Children, and Infants

 How does the CPR ratio affect blood flow and oxygenation during CPR?

-The CPR ratio plays a significant role in maintaining proper blood flow and oxygenation during CPR.
+The CPR ratio affects blood flow and oxygenation during CPR by directly influencing the balance between chest compressions and rescue breaths.
 Compressions serve as a substitute for the heart's pumping action, allowing blood to circulate throughout the body.
-The compression rate should be fast enough to create sufficient pressure to pump blood but not too fast that it doesn't allow enough time for the heart to refill between compressions.
+The CPR compression rate should be fast enough to create sufficient pressure to pump blood but not too fast that it doesn't allow enough time for the heart to refill between compressions.

 Meanwhile, ventilations provide additional oxygen to the lungs, which is then circulated throughout the body.
 The rate of ventilation should be appropriate for each age group and should not cause excessive air to enter the stomach instead of the lungs.